Notes on the latest record

 Bio - extended 1st person version

 I am the son of a quiet preacher turned engineer and a church organist, raised in Baton Rouge, a college town and heavy industrial center on the banks of the Mississippi.
-I was the dreamy kid who got lost on his way home from kindergarten, the one singing “Shenandoah” alone in his backyard and noodling on a harmonica, a nine year old lone ranger with a heart as big as the Atchafalaya swamp.
+I was the dreamy kid who got lost on his way home from school, the one singing “Shenandoah” alone in his backyard and noodling on a harmonica, a nine year old lone ranger with a heart as big as the Atchafalaya swamp.
 Though my parents were deeply religious, they had the good sense not to hide me and my sisters from popular culture.
 I remember hearing “I Wanna Hold Your Hand” on a transistor radio when it was a top 40 hit.
 Soon after, I was pretending to play in a band with neighborhood pals.
 Upturned trash cans, bicycle parts, and broom handles were involved.
 We mimed songs by Paul Revere and the Raiders, Herman’s Hermits, The Dave Clark Five, etc. A few years later, my sister was bringing home records by Aretha, Dylan, Hendrix, Neil Young, The Band… This was about the time my parents bought me a guitar and I started learning and writing songs.
 I was sixteen and laid up in bed with mono, 'the kissing disease', when I learned my first chords.
 I picked up finger picking patterns from a Leonard Cohen songbook.
 The first performances of my songs were in church.
 As you might imagine, these were some very earnest outpourings.

 Things began to change when I discovered the nearby New Orleans Jazz and Heritage Festival and fell headlong in love with regional music.
 I moved to Jackson Mississippi ostensibly to attend college, and formed a soul band called The Hounds.
 We played a mostly black bar called Soops on Capitol Street, ate a lot of fried chicken, talked the talk, walked the walk.
 After a while, I became restless with the music and opted out.